bookburner451/DystopianLit/README.md

 Well, I hope this has helped you get started using git with choicescript.
 If you have any questions, you can find me on the Choice of Games forum: https://forum.choiceofgames.com/users/flurrywinde11/

-**UPDATE:**
+## UPDATE:

 ### <a name="easierway"></a> The Super Easy Way
-Okay, this way is even easier but you lose some of the benefits of the Easy Way.
-You *still* get a free website that easily updates, though.
-You also still get the, albeit inferior, version-control of the Easy Way.
+Okay, this way is even easier than the Easy Way, but you lose some of the benefits.
+You *still* get a free website that easily updates, though, and you also still get the, albeit inferior, version-control of the Easy Way.

 What's missing is easily staying up-to-date with the choicescript code, and of course, all the features of the Hard Way.
 (But you can still update the choicescript code in much the same way you used to.)